 An entry from a tattered journal found on the shores of Lake Tahoe…

 “According to local lore, tucked deep in the snow blanketed Sierra Nevada mountains, rests a cabin secluded from the masses.
 After days of searching the shores of Lake Tahoe, I find a path of footsteps in the snow that winds through the moss laden trees of the forest.
-After hours trudging through knee-deep snow, I find myself gazing up a cabin where smoke is billowing from the chimney.
+After hours trudging through knee-deep snow, I find myself gazing at cabin where smoke is billowing from the chimney.
 To learn of what is inside, I crawl up to the window.
 As I wipe away the snow for a closer look, I find the crew consumed by their cause of crafting melodies and songs that warms the entire cabin.
 Here lies the heart and soul of Dead Winter Carpenters…”

 In a time when music has been transformed and genre lines are left behind like the seasons, Dead Winter Carpenters are producing an ever-evolving style of music.
 The time spent, both in the studio in the woods and criss-crossing the American countryside, has provided Dead Winter Carpenters with a ground-breaking sound that blends Americana roots-rock with a tinge of straightforward ‘tell-it-like-it-is’ Alt.
 Country that is as hard-hitting as it is whimsical.
 While the roadsigns and towns pass by the windows on down the highway of tour, DWC are writing original material based on their life experiences.
 “Dirt Nap”, the band’s latest EP, is a musical journey which speaks magnitudes to these experiences.